UCSB-MEDS/teach-me-how-to-google-2.0/README.md

-# teach-me-how-to-google-2.0
+# Teach Me How to Google 2.0

-The case for search &amp; debugging skills in the age of AI
+Version 2 of the original [Teach Me How to Google](https://ucsb-meds.github.io/teach-me-how-to-google/#1) talk, restructured and reframed for teaching and learning in the age of AI